readthedocs/readthedocs.org/docs/business/organizations.rst

 You can create two types of Teams:

 * **Admins** -- These teams have full access to administer the projects in the team.
-They are allowed to change all of the settings, set notifications, and everything else under the **Admin** tab.
+They are allowed to change all of the settings, set notifications, and perform any action under the **Admin** tab.
 * **Read Only** -- These teams are only able to read and search inside the documents.

 Example